balzack/databag/README.md

 Instruction for installing without a container on a Raspberry Pi Zero are [here](/doc/pizero.md).

+Instruction for installing without a container in AWS are [here](/doc/aws.md).

 ### Example with Portainer and Nginx Proxy Manager

 From Portainer: